marina601/easy-cocktail-recipes/TESTING.md

 ![Recipe Expanded at Tablet View](/assets/wireframes/Recipe-tablet-view.png)

 3. Call to action button
-    1. Clicking on the call to action button to check the link which is linked to about.html page.
+    1. Clicking on the call to action button to check the link which is linked to the about.html page.
-    2. Once the button is hovered the background color and font color changes.
+    2. Once the button is has hovered the background color and font color changes.
-    3. Shadow property has been used on call to action button to make it stand out and catch the attention of the user.
+    3. Shadow property has been used on the call to action button to make it stand out and catch the attention of the user.
-    4. Repeated the same steps on tablet, mobile and desktop devices with satisfactiory results.
+    4. Repeated the same steps on a tablet, mobile, and desktop devices with satisfactory results.

 4. Footer
-    1. Hovered over each social media icon, which showed good transitions and change of background colour.
+    1. Hovered over each social media icon, which showed good transitions and a change of background colour.
     2. Click on each icon, each link leads to a separate tab.
     3. The footer is responsive on all window view sizes.
-    4. The footer code is identical in all html pages.
+    4. The footer code is identical on all HTML pages.

 ##### back to [content](#table-of-content)

 ### About Page

 1. Navigation bar:
-    1. Repeated verification steps done for navbar on Home page.
+    1. Repeated verification steps done for navbar on the Home page.
-    2. Navbar code is identical on all html pages.
+    2. Navbar code is identical on all HTML pages.

-2. About intro section
+2. About the intro section
-    1. Starting at the desktop view a full width section appears on loading of the page.
+    1. Starting at the desktop view a full-width section appears on loading of the page.
-    2. Reduce the screen size to the tablet view, the responsive design works without overlaping the width of the screen.
+    2. Reduce the screen size to the tablet view, the responsive design works without overlapping the width of the screen.
-    3. The sectio is written in the clear and easy to read way and stands out from the background.
+    3. The section is written in a clear and easy-to-read way and stands out from the background.
     4. Reduce the screen size to the mobile view, as expected, the section is responsive.
-    5. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+    5. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.

 ![About Page Tablet View](/assets/wireframes/bio-page.png) | ![About Page Tablet View](/assets/wireframes/bio-page-footer.png)
 ![About Page](/assets/wireframes/about-page.png)

 3. Individual Bios
-    1. Starting at the desktop view, 2 columns appear side by side in the collapse view with only pictures and names of the site owners.
+    1. Starting at the desktop view, 2 columns appear side by side in the collapsed view with only pictures and names of the site owners.
     2. Hover over each picture to check the alt information is appearing, all responded well for each image.
     3. Reduce the screen view to tablet view, the bio divs still displayed next to each other as planned.
-    4. Reduce the screen view to mobile size, each bio div is displayed in the single column one on top of each other.
+    4. Reduce the screen view to mobile size, each bio div is displayed in a single column one on top of each other.

 4. Olivia Newman
     1. Click on the image of Olivia and only her bio expands.
     2. Click on the name Olivia Newman and only her bio expands.
-    3. Hover over the links to the places where she use to work, the background and font color changes.
+    3. Hover over the links to the places where she used to work, the background, and font color changes.
     4. Click on each link to verify the links lead to external pages.
     5. Hover over the social icons, all of the icons changed color on hover.
     6. Click on each icon to ensure the links open in external tabs, all working and linking well.
-    7. Hover over the button in the end of the bio, the button changed background colour.
+    7. Hover over the button at the end of the bio, the button changed the background colour.
-    8. Click on the button and the div has collapses, the information slides up quickly.
+    8. Click on the button and the div has collapsed, the information slides up quickly.
     9. Follow the steps from 1-8 on the tablet and mobile devices.
-    10. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+    10. Repeated the verification of functionality and responsiveness using Google Chrome and Edge browsers.

 5. Martin Huntsman
     1. Click on the image of Martin and only his bio expands.
     2. Click on the name Martin Huntsman and only his bio expands.
-    3. Hover over the links to the places where she use to work, the background and font color changes.
+    3. Hover over the links to the places where he used to work, the background, and font color changes.
     4. Click on each link to verify the links lead to external pages.
     5. Hover over the social icons, all of the icons changed color on hover.
     6. Click on each icon to ensure the links open in external tabs, all working and linking well.
-    7. Hover over the button in the end of the bio, the button changed background colour.
+    7. Hover over the button at the end of the bio, the button changed the background colour.
-    8. Click on the button and the div has collapses, the information slides up quickly.
+    8. Click on the button and the div has collapsed, the information slides up quickly.
     9. Follow the steps from 1-8 on the tablet and mobile devices.
-    10. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.
+    10. Repetead the verification of functionality and responsiveness using Google Chrome and Edge browsers.

 6. Call to action button
-    1. Repeated verification steps done for call to action on Home page.
+    1. Repeated verification steps are done for the call to action button on the Home page.
     2. The link leads to the contact.html page.

 7. Footer
-    1. Hovered over each social media icon, which showed good transitions and change of background colour.
+    1. Hovered over each social media icon, which showed good transitions and a change of background colour.
     2. Click on each icon, each link leads to a separate tab.
     3. The footer is responsive on all widow view sizes.
-    4. The footer code is identical on each every page.
+    4. The footer code is identical on every page.

 ![About page-mobile](/assets/wireframes/about-page-mobile-footer.png) | ![About page](/assets/wireframes/about-page-mobile.png)